Market Cap: $285.2M TTM revenue: $10.1M YOY return: +94.81% |

 Satellogic’s geographic revenue distribution demonstrates two things.
 1. Satellogic does not cash in on U.S. government contracts.
 2. No homefield advantage exists in South America.
 (Planet notably sells imagery to the government of Brazil used to fight illegal mining and deforestation.
 Planet’s CEO likes to highlight this to demonstrate his company’s positive impact on the actual planet.)
 Satellogic has not found any significant South American sales.
 Satellogic’s North American revenue also declined year-on-year.
 The world’s largest satellite imagery customer, the NRO, per policy procures optical imagery only from U.S. entitles.
 While this locked Satellogic out of NRO contracts, Satellogic could compete for DOD or other U.S. government contracts, which they enjoyed no significant success.

-But here is the kicker.
 There seems to be an error in the revenue accounting Satellogic reported to the SEC for 2023. (🚩🚩) Satellogic as a foreign registered company only files financial reports with the SEC semiannually versus quarterly.
 Sure, assembling a filing is no light lift.
 But if you are doing at half as frequently, you literally have twice as much time per report to make sure everything is right.

 Page 61 of Satellogic’s 2023 annual report claimed $4.7 million of 2023 revenue was from Asset Monitoring and $3.7 million from Space Systems.
 Then the table on page F-17 claimed $4.51 million of 2023 revenue from Asset Monitoring and $3.92 million from Space Systems.
 The differences are too large to attribute to rounding.
 Both sets of revenue total $10 million.
-It’s hard to determine what happened.

 To speculate, at best it seems Satellogic calculated revenue disaggregation, and then later recalculated with different category attributions resulting in different numbers, but only updated one section of the report forgetting the other.
 At worse, Satellogic decided to fudge numbers, but failed to correctly fudge both places.
 Fudging seems unlikely, because if Satellogic management wanted to cheat, might as well cheat with higher revenues than the measly $10 million reported.
 But who really who knows.
 Satellogic’s financial team, IR team, and Board at the very least appear to be inattentive and uncareful in preparing and approving financial reports for accounting errors to be filed with the SEC.